suhene/suhene/README.md

 <hr/>

-- ⚡ Fun fact: I heard that lot of technology companies have dota competition and i am down to have a participate.
+- ⚡ Fun fact: I heard that lot of technology companies have dota competition and i'am down to have a participate.
 My current rank is: 6100(immortal 4100).

 <hr/>